RykovStas/Blog_Hillel/README.md

 - [x] You can change your bio or avatar in your profile
 ![img_2.png](static/img_2.png)

-- [x] Example of Post where users can commnet or add posts
+- [x] Example of Post where users can comment or add posts
 ![img_3.png](static/img_3.png)